-It's assumed that you run a recent Ubuntu release as the official PPA can then be used for the installation.
-To install the latest stable Suricata version, follow the steps:
+It's assumed that you run a recent Ubuntu release as the official PPA can be used for the installation.

+Installation steps:

 '''

-sudo apt-get install software-properties-common

 sudo add-apt-repository ppa:oisf/suricata-stable

 sudo apt update

 sudo apt install suricata jq

 '''

 The dedicated PPA repository is added, and after updating the index, Suricata can be installed.
 We recommend installing the jq tool at this time as it will help with displaying information from Suricata's EVE JSON output (described later in this guide).